Yilin-Yang/covid-3d-printing-mi/flexspirator.md

-If the Flexspirator does not fit properly – meaning that, no matter how you adjust it, there are still air gaps between the Edge Lining and your face – then you may try to fill those gaps with Duct Seal as described below.
+If the Flexspirator does not fit properly – meaning that, no matter how you adjust it, there are still air gaps between the Edge Lining and your face – then you may try to fill those gaps with [**Duct Seal**](https://www.homedepot.com/p/Gardner-Bender-1-lb-Plug-Duct-Seal-Compound-DS-110/100212441), a cheap dough-like material akin to [Blu Tack](https://en.wikipedia.org/wiki/Blu_Tack) used to fill "gaps and holes" in ductwork.

 #### Implications of Failing an Integrity Check